rabbitmq/rabbitmq-website/site/partitions.md

 safer than <code>ignore</code> mode, with regards to integrity.
-For clusters of more than two nodes, especially if the most likely form of network partition is that a single minority of nodes drops off the network, the availability is remains as good as with <code>ignore</code> mode.
+For clusters of more than two nodes, especially if the most likely form of network partition is that a single minority of nodes drops off the network, the availability remains as good as with <code>ignore</code> mode.

 Note that <code>pause_minority</code> mode will do